giovannicatalani/FraudDetection/README.md

 <img src="https://github.com/giovannicatalani/FraudDetection/blob/main/images/Correlation.png" width="400" />

 The results of the metrics on the 3 methods without and with SMOLE are summarized below.
-Balancing the classes seen during training increases the performance of all models.
+Balancing the classes seen during training increases the performance of all models on the recall metric (Frauds are better detected).

 <img src="https://github.com/giovannicatalani/FraudDetection/blob/main/images/Results.png" width="800" />